mpcarl-ibm/crs-docs/pages/api-reference/api-reference.md

 {: #headers}

 #### Common Request Headers
 The following table describes supported common request headers.
 Headers not listed here will be ignored if sent in a request.
+More information about creating the authorization header can be found in the ["Authentication"]({{ site.baseurl }}/managing-access#authentication)section

 | Header             | Note                               |
 |--------------------|-------------------------------------|